 Having the right information at your fingertips is the key to making sound business decisions.
 But your ability to interpret that information – and the speed at which you can access it – are equally essential.
 That’s where Amazon QuickSight comes in.

-QuickSight claims to be “a fast, cloud-powered business intelligence service that makes it easy to deliver insights to everyone in your organization.”
-The platform does this with stunning visuals and interactive dashboards that present real-time, machine learning (ML) insights to your company's decision makers.
+According to the AWS website, Amazon Quicksight is “a fast, cloud-powered business intelligence service that makes it easy to deliver insights to everyone in your organization.”
+The platform does this with stunning visuals and interactive dashboards that present real-time, machine learning (ML) insights to your company's decision-makers.

-The problem is, QuickSight has a lot of cutting-edge competitors in the BI space – like Tableau, Microsoft Power BI and other top BI tools – so it's important to fully understand what QuickSight has to offer in comparison.
+The problem is that Amazon Quicksight has a lot of cutting-edge competitors in the BI space, such as Tableau, Microsoft Power BI, and other top BI tools.
+Therefore, it's important to fully understand what QuickSight has to offer in comparison.
 To help you decide whether QuickSight is right for your company, we’ve put the following information at your fingertips: